Best Backpack for Thailand | How to Pick a Backpack for Thailand

 Weatherproof

-If you get stuck in a tropical downpour in Thailand it will leave you drenched.
-If you pick the right backpack your stuff doesn’t have to join you.
+Getting stuck in a Thai downpour will leave you drenched.
+Fortunately, with the right backpack your stuff doesn’t have to join you.
 Any good travel backpack should be weatherproof and utilize a coated fabric to help water bead off and keep your stuff dry.
-It’s not waterproof, meaning you can’t drop it off the party boat and expect your stuff to stay dry, but it will keep everything dry even in a monsoon downpour.
-Ensure the backpack has a PU coated fabric or something similar.
+Most backpacks won’t be fully waterproof.
+That means you can’t drop it off a party boat, but it will keep everything dry through the monsoon season.
+Look for backpacks with PU coated fabric or something similar.

 travel backpack with locking zippers for thailand